yesmeck/codeigniter-migrations/README.md

 An open source utility for Codeigniter inspired by Ruby on Rails.

 The one thing Ruby on Rails has that Codeigniter does not have built in is database migrations.
-That function to keep track of database chages (versions) and migrate your database to what ever version you need.
+That function to keep track of database changes (versions) and migrate your database to what ever version you need.
 Migrate up or migrate down.
 With this library you can now do this.